kibook/s1kd-tools/tools/s1kd-newdm/README.md

 -i &lt;info&gt;
 The info name of the new data module.

+-k &lt;skill&gt;
+The skill level code of the new data module.

 -L &lt;language&gt;
 The language ISO code of the new data module.